Bath Time Routine for Kids That Actually Works (Even for the Ones Who Hate It)

 Whether you do baths nightly, every other day, or only when they smell like a petting zoo, a solid routine—not just the bath itself—can help eliminate the drama.

-🛁 Our Family’s Bath Time Routine (With Four Wild Boys!)
+Our Family’s Bath Time Routine With Four Boys

 As a mom of four boys, I’ve been through just about every bath time scenario—baby blowouts, toddler tantrums, glitter shampoo spills… you name it.